+Like any big city, San Francisco has its share of typical evening fare: theater and performing arts, fine dining, and nightclubs.
 But what if you don't like those typical after-hours pursuits or are traveling with a family?
 Never fear, there's still plenty you can do in San Francisco after the sun goes down.
-I stayed up late in San Francisco to check them out and to find the things you might enjoy.Continue to 2 of 14 below.
+Here's a list of our 18 favorites.

 Kick off your event at the swanky, swoon-worthy JCB Tasting Lounge at the Ritz Carlton Hotel.
 This jewel box of a lounge seats about a dozen people in an eye-popping setting of black and gold, animal prints and glittering crystal.